orehren/acvt/docs/structure.qmd

 *Location:* `acvt/R/`

 The script `_fetch_cv_data.R` runs **before** any content in your `.qmd` file is processed.
-It handles authentication, fetches data from Google Sheets, and writes the structured data to `_cv_data.yml` and `.cv_cache.rds` in the project root folder.
+It handles authentication, fetches data from Google Sheets, and writes the structured data to `.cv_data.json` in the project root folder.

 ### Filters